zjykzj/MPDataset/README.md

   <a href="http://commitizen.github.io/cz-cli/"><img src="https://img.shields.io/badge/commitizen-friendly-brightgreen.svg"></a>
 </p>

 Path `mp/` provides a simple implementation.
-You can find the test method under path `test/`.
+You can find the test under path `tests/`.

 The complete `MPDataset` implementation has been integrated into the [zcls](https://github.com/ZJCV/ZCls) warehouse.
 You can view it on [mp_dataset.py](https://github.com/ZJCV/ZCls/blob/master/zcls/data/datasets/mp_dataset.py) and [MPDataset](https://zcls.readthedocs.io/en/latest/mp_dataset/)

-The following are the test results based on cifar100:
+The following are the test results based on `cifar100`:

 |    arch   |     dataset    | shuffle | gpu |  top1  |  top5  |
 |:---------:|:--------------:|:-------:|:---:|:------:|:------:|